Kim Jong Un Is ‘In A Coma,’ Claims South Korean Diplomat

 Earlier this year, reports alleged that Kim was either dead or seriously ill.

 But, as The New York Times reported, after three weeks of absence, the dictator resurfaced to cut the ribbon on a fertilizer factory.
-This seemed to put an end to rumors about his death and ended speculation about his possible successors.
+This seemed to put an end to rumors about his death and end speculation about his possible successors.

 Even though the leader reappeared, no explanation was given for his absence.
 In response, some alleged that he had fallen ill following a botched heart surgery.